 Explore how to supplement your income

 What sort of income relief is available to you to get through this period?
-Explore governmental websites (federal and provincial/territorial) to see what relief programs, like Employment Insurance or the Canada Emergency Response Benefit, might apply to you.
+Explore governmental websites (federal and provincial/territorial) to see what relief programs, like Employment Insurance, might apply to you.

 This is also a time to really look at your expenses and analyze what you need to pay right away and what you might want to defer.* Check out our guide on how to prioritize payments when money is tight.

 Do you have a side gig?
 Now might be a good time to expand your freelance work to help you pick up some extra income.